design-hub-arc/AutoCADDrawingChecker/README.md

 The program automatically adds an xlsx extension if you don't provide one, so no need to worry about that.

 ## To Do
-* Make AutoCADExcelParser easier to work with and extend.
-  Maybe have an ElementLoader which checks if it has an element type for each element name
 * see AutoCADElementMatcher
 * Should we match rows for each comparison, or for the export as a whole? (wait on this)
 * automatically save log as txt